echogarden-project/echogarden/docs/CLI.md

 ```

 #### `install`, `uninstall` and `list-packages`

+Manage the Echogarden packages that are locally installed:

 * `install`: install one or more expansion packages
 * `uninstall`: uninstall one or more expansion packages